 What are your thoughts on the use of white space in design?

 Just like any other design element, the use of white space needs to have a purpose.
 If you’re not giving readers’ eyes a place to rest, they aren’t going to take the time to read your content.
 I can’t tell you the number of times I stopped reading an article or landing page copy because of the lack of white space.
 White space is a basic element of design — you need it in everything.

 What do you recommend for energy utilities with small marketing budgets?

 If your energy utility’s budget is too small to afford professional tools like Adobe Creative Cloud, I would suggest finding alternative options.
 There are many helpful sites for improving your content and design, and many are free or very affordable.

 Grammarly is great for writing, while Canva is an easy-to-use platform for creating social posts, infographics and more.
 You can learn how to use these apps through educational sources like Lynda.
 Through partnerships with public libraries in many areas, you can use your library card to get a free Lynda membership (that’s how I use it).

 Keep in mind, doing creative work in-house will likely help with costs, but not always results.
 My best advice is to stop worrying about being unique in your marketing if your budget doesn’t allow for it.
 As much as my team loves creating custom campaigns, financially it doesn’t make sense for every energy utility.
-Consider using one of Questline’s off-the-shelf campaigns to promote your programs.
+Consider using one of Questline Digital’s off-the-shelf campaigns to promote your programs.
 These campaigns can be personalized with your brand for a fraction of the price of a fully custom project.
 Plus, they were strategically created to meet the unique needs of energy utilities.